Learning to Love Learning

 Day in a Life of a PCA Lower School Student

 A typical day at the Lower School begins at 8:10 a.m. and ends at 3:00 p.m.
-Busy parents appreciate the opportunity to utilize our before and after-school programs, which run from 7:15 a.m. to 8:10 a.m. and 3:20 p.m. to 5:30 p.m, respectively.
+Busy parents appreciate the opportunity to utilize after-school Kaleidoscope workshops or our before and after-school programs, which run from 7:15 a.m. to the start of the school day and end of the school day to 5:30 p.m, respectively.
 While the schedule for each grade level varies slightly, Lower School students generally move through the following daily activities:

 Each morning begins with prayer and an engaging Bible lesson.
 On Fridays, students attend Chapel, worshiping with the campus community and hearing inspiring messages.